Submitty/submitty.github.io/_docs/sysadmin/student_auto_feed.md

 This is useful to detect an egregiously small CSV that could indicate data corruption (such as a file containing end-of-line characters, but no actual data).

   It is possible to snare a legitimate CSV as a false-positive, so setting this value relatively small, but greater than zero, is advised.
+  Here are a couples tips to help you decide what should be a reasonable validation filesize.
   * A CSV with 5,120 end-of-line chars (empty rows) will be 5,120 bytes (5 kilobytes) in size.
-    Windows-1252 encoded CSVs have _two_ end-of-line chars per row, so 5,120 empty rows will make up a 10 kilobyte CSV.
+    CP-1252 (MS-Windows) encoded CSVs have _two_ end-of-line chars per row, so 5,120 empty rows will make up a 10 kilobyte CSV.
-  * 65,536 bytes = 64 kilobytes.
+  * As seen in the example above, 65,536 bytes = 64 kilobytes.

 * `VALIDATE_NUM_FIELDS` is a check to make sure that an exact number of fields/columns is present in every row of the CSV.
 Any row that does not have this exact value is expected to have unreliable data and is ignored by the auto feed script.